amckennafoster/nbidata/docs/workflow/workflow.md

 ## Uploading

 The Uploader signs into the NBI Zenodo account and uploads all the files for the year.
-Metadata is copy and pasted from the metadata spreadsheet created by NBI Wranglers using the Google form.
+Metadata is copied and pasted from the metadata spreadsheet created by NBI Wranglers using the Google form.